Albert Lee on going country in England and finding his “natural” gig with the Everly Brothers

 Link Wray: my one and only interview with the inventor of the raunchy riff

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JULY 3, 1997 By Steve Newton There’s been a missing Link on the North American music scene for a long time, but now he’s back, and instro-rock fans have serious cause to rejoice.
-Two weeks ago in Texas, 68-year-old guitar god Link Wray launched his first North American tour … Continue reading Link Wray: my one and only interview with the inventor of the raunchy riff
+ORIGINALLY PUBLISHED ON JULY 3, 1997 By Steve Newton There’s been a missing Link on the North American music scene for a long time, but now he’s back, and instro-rock fans have serious cause to rejoice.
+Two weeks ago in Texas, 68-year-old guitar god Link Wray launched his first North American tour in 25 years, … Continue reading Link Wray: my one and only interview with the inventor of the raunchy riff

 Southern Culture on the Skids: the finest in high-cholesterol, toe-sucking geek rock since 1985

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, NOV.
+ORIGINALLY PUBLISHED ON NOV.
 16, 1995 By Steve Newton “High-cholesterol, toe-sucking geek rock.”
 That’s how singer-guitarist Rick Miller describes the œuvre of his band, Southern Culture on the Skids.
 And he’s mighty proud of it, too.
-Miller’s been striving to produce the finest in high-cholesterol, toe-sucking geek rock ever since forming the … Continue reading Southern Culture on the Skids: the finest in high-cholesterol, toe-sucking geek rock since 1985
+Miller’s been striving to produce the finest in high-cholesterol, toe-sucking geek rock ever since forming the band back in … Continue reading Southern Culture on the Skids: the finest in high-cholesterol, toe-sucking geek rock since 1985